 - Inability to see one’s worth in the world

 This is ego depletion.
-Someone who experiences this for too long may become despondent and convinced that he or she will never recover.
-Worse, the individual may assume that he or she doesn’t deserve to recover and is just another lost cause.
+Someone who experiences this for too long may become despondent and convinced that recovery is not achievable.
+Worse, the individual may assume that he or she doesn’t deserve to recover and is just a lost cause.

 Rediscovering self-worth is an essential part of the recovery experience.

-Those who struggle with substance abuse and commit to making a change, may not fully realize that making that change rests entirely on their shoulders.
+Those who struggle with substance abuse and commit to making a change may not fully realize that the onus of following through with that change rests entirely on their shoulders.
 Others may provide guidance, but it’s ultimately up to them to do the work and build a healthier, sober lifestyle.

-Yoga can help an individual in this position experience the sense of accomplishment that comes with:
+Yoga can help an individual in this position experience a sense of accomplishment that comes with:

 - Overcoming obstacles